 CALL NOW FOR A FREE CONSULTATION:877-308-2128

 However, not all used cars are covered.
 Generally, for a used car lemon law case to be successful, you need to have one of three types of warranties for used cars.
-If you’re unsure if your used car qualifies, talk to a used car lemon law attorney in California.
-A lawyer at Neale & Fhima would be glad to help.
-Here are the three types of warranties:
+If you’re unsure whether your used car qualifies, talk to a used car lemon law attorney in California.

 1. Transferred New Car Warranty

 New cars all come with a warranty from the manufacturer.
-When title changes hands during the warranty period, any remaining coverage transfers as well to the new owner.
-But be advised that some manufacturers place limits on transferability.
-For example, according to Kia’s warranty terms, original owners receive an extended period of powertrain coverage unavailable to subsequent owners.
+When the title changes hands during the warranty period, any remaining coverage is transferred to the new owner.
+However, be advised that some manufacturers limit transferability.
+For example, according to Kia’s warranty terms, original owners receive extended powertrain coverage that is unavailable to subsequent owners.

 2. Certified Pre-Owned (CPO) Warranty